 Most geckos are nocturnal, so it’s best to feed them at night.
 Otherwise, they might not be awake or hungry for feeding time!

 Young geckos should eat every day.
-As they mature, most adult geckos do best eating every other day.
+As they mature, most adult geckos do the best eating every other day.
 All geckos should have constant access to clean, fresh water.
 Misting the tank regularly will give your gecko the humidity he requires.

 The amount of food that your gecko needs will vary based on his age and activity level.
 Feed him as much as he’ll eagerly eat within a few minutes.
 You don’t want to put too many insects in his cage, as they may escape, die and rot, or tempt your gecko into overeating.
 Simply introduce a one or two insects at a time, slowing down as your gecko’s eagerness to eat wanes.
 Some geckos will happily eat from long tweezers, which can make it easier to control how many insects you put into his cage.